 Repair your credit rating

-In an article dated the 17th of March 2020, the Money Saving Expert encouraged anyone to check their credit rating regularly, but especially before making an application with such a potentially significant impact as a mortgage.
+In an article dated the 17th of March 2020, the Money Saving Expert encouraged anyone to check their credit rating regularly, especially before making an application with such a potentially significant impact as a mortgage.

-To maximise your chances of a higher credit score – and to avoid your rating being dragged down by inaccurate or out of date information – the article suggested as many as 27 ways in which you might boost or repair your current rating.
+To maximise your chances of a higher credit score – and to avoid your rating being dragged down by inaccurate or out-of-date information – the article suggested as many as 27 ways in which you might boost or repair your current rating.

 Other repairs to your credit rating may involve more time and you might want to discuss with your adverse credit broker whether there is sufficient opportunity to make those repairs or to continue your mortgage application with your credit rating as it currently stands.

 Applying for a Mortgage with an Adverse Credit Broker